Euro on the defensive as ECB eyed, Aussie awaits local data

 "We think the Council is more likely waiting to see the TLTRO2 uptake on Dec.
 11, before making any decision on expanding its asset purchase programmes, which could potentially occur in Q1 2015," said Greg Moore, strategist at RBC Capital Markets, referring to the ECB's targeted-liquidity operations.

-The dollar also gained on the yen, reaching a fresh seven-year peak of 119.87 yen.
-All of this helped push the dollar index to a fresh 5-1/2-year high of 89.005.
+The dollar also gained on the yen, reaching a fresh seven-year peak of 119.87 yen JPY=.
+All of this helped push the dollar index to a fresh 5-1/2-year high of 89.005 .DXY.

 The greenback, however, underperformed sterling and the Canadian dollar.
-Cable edged up to $1.5685, pulling further away from a 15-month low of $1.5585 set on Monday, after a survey showed Britain's services sector expanded faster than expected last month.
+Cable edged up to $1.5685 GBP=D4, pulling further away from a 15-month low of $1.5585 set on Monday, after a survey showed Britain's services sector expanded faster than expected last month.

 Investors also warmed to the Canadian dollar after the central bank sounded slightly more optimistic on the economic outlook and stuck to a widely expected script by holding its policy rate at 1 percent.

-The Australian dollar found some buying interest below 84 U.S. cents, which allowed it to drift back up to $0.8405 from a fresh four-year low of $0.8388 plumbed on Wednesday.
+The Australian dollar found some buying interest below 84 U.S. cents AUD=D4, which allowed it to drift back up to $0.8405 from a fresh four-year low of $0.8388 plumbed on Wednesday.

 However, it remained fragile after weak economic growth data prompted markets to price in a stronger chance of an interest rate cut next year.
 Any disappointment in local retail sales data due at 0030 GMT could see the Aussie come under renewed pressure.